 The recovery from a torn Achilles tendon typically ranges from 6-12 months, which means the WNBA’s reigning most valuable player will most likely miss the upcoming season.

 “I don’t think it’s a career-ending type of injury,” Brian Stewart said.
 “But it’s certainly going to put her in the barn for a while.”

-Storm officials had no comment on Stewart who to LA on Monday for medical examinations.
+Storm officials had no comment on Stewart who flew to LA on Monday for medical examinations.
 It’s believed the team is trying to determine the severity of the injury before discussing recovery plans.

 Stewart suffered the injury Sunday while playing for her Russian team Dynamo Kursk in the EuroLeague Final Four championship.